rapPayne/angular_in_3_weeks/labs/3.4 Pipes/README.md

 ```html
 <p class="price">{{ item.price | currency }}</p>
 ```
+This is the currency pipe that formats numbers.
+Bummer, though, it's unrecognized.

-3. Edit `order.component.html`.
+3. Edit `order.component.ts` and imports `CommonModule` which is in `@angular/common`

+4. Let's fix the other numbers on the order page.
+Edit `order.component.html`.
 Add currency pipes to these lines:
 ```html
 <p class="money">Subtotal: {{ getSubtotal(order()) |currency}}</p>
 <p class="money">Tax: {{order().tax |currency}}</p>
 <p class="money">Tip: {{order().tip |currency}}</p>
 <p class="money total">Total: {{ getTotal(order()) |currency}}</p>
 ```
-4. Run your app and look at any order.
+5. Run your app and look at any order.
 Much better, no?

 ## Using the date pipe
 Similarly, the dates look pretty poor.
 We can fix their appearances with pipes also.